Notes on the Geography of Peru: Cusco

 Tourist money has paid for many of the balconies facing the Plaza Mayor.
 Old photographs show the buildings here with only a few.

-The Portal Espinar, one block west of the Plaza Mayor and just north of the Convento Merced, looks tiddlier today than for centuries.
+The Portal Espinar, one block west of the Plaza Mayor and just north of the Convento Merced, looks tiddlier today than it has for centuries.

-The tourists themselves, for sure, are less tiddly than they once were.
+The tourists themselves are certainly less tiddly than they once were.